+Proposer's Name Are qualified students identified, with applications attached?
+Yes No Correct format?
+Yes No Date of most recent MUSE award: 1 st Year fac culty member?
+Yes No Score definitions:

-Proposer's Name Yes No No 0 absent / 1 poor / 2 barely adequate / 3 fair / 4 good / 5 very good / 6 excellent 7 out standin g Score the following categories based on how they are presented in the proposal ıl, in b oth co ntent a ınd cla rity.
-Intellectual merit Avera ige sco re = (max 7 pts.)
-Quality of the project idea 0 1 2 3 4 5 6 7 Specificity of goals 0 1 2 3 4 5 6 7 Quality of methods (clarity and feasibility) 0 1 2 3 4 5 6 7 Importance to the discipline 0 1 2 3 4 5 6 7 Potential for high quality outcomes (publications, grants, performances, new scholarly directions, etc.) 0 1 2 3 4 5 6 7 , .
-Role of student(s) and role/qualifications of mentor Level of discipline-appropriate student engagement in the project and potential Avera 0 ige sco re = 3 (max ' 7 pts.)
-5 6 7 for new skills and learning 0 1 2 3 4 3 0 Level of discipline-appropriate faculty-student interaction (including explanation for two students if requested) 0 1 2 3 4 5 6 7 Developed mentoring plan and strategies 0 1 2 3 4 5 6 7 Past accomplishments in mentoring students in research/creative activity, relative to length of time at TCNJ (leave blank for first-year faculty; will not be included in the average score) 0 1 2 3 4 5 6 7 Quality of outcomes from past MUSE funding (only include for applicants with past MUSE funding) 0 1 2 3 4 5 6 7 Qualifications of the faculty applicant for this project 0 1 2 3 4 5 6 7 Broader impacts : Score 1⁄2 pt. for each "Yes" = (max 2 pts.)
-Faculty applicant is newly engaging or re-engaging in mentorship of students at TCNJ OR is re-engaging in scholarship/creative activity after a period of relative inactivity N lent is from a group underrepresented in the discipline, or is a first generation college ent N Reviewer Total ident's future plans are strongly supported by MUSE scholarly activity N Faculty-student collaboration in this discipline is relatively new or novel at TCN IJ J Y N • Broader impacts: Score 1⁄2 pt. for each "Yes" = (max 1 pt.)
-Determined by the committee, from cover page information Faculty member did not receive MUSE funding last year Y N Faculty applicant holds rank of Assistant or Associate Professor Y N
+0 absent / 1 poor / 2 barely adequate / 3 fair / 4 good / 5 very good / 6 excellent / 7 outstanding

+Score the following categories based on how they are presented in the proposal, in both content and clarity.

+Intellectual merit Average score = (max 7 pts.)
+Quality of the project idea 0 1 2 3 4 5 6 7 Specificity of goals 0 1 2 3 4 5 6 7 Quality of methods (clarity and feasibility) 0 1 2 3 4 5 6 7 Importance to the discipline 0 1 2 3 4 5 6 7 Potential for high quality outcomes (publications, grants, performances, new scholarly directions, etc.) 0 1 2 3 4 5 6 7

+Role of student(s) and role/qualifications of mentor Average score = ( Level of discipline-appropriate student engagement in the project and potential for new skills and learning 0 1 2 3 4 5 6 7 Level of discipline-appropriate faculty-student interaction (including explanation for two students if requested) 0 1 2 3 4 5 6 7 Developed mentoring plan and strategies 0 1 2 3 4 5 6 7 Past accomplishments in mentoring students in research/creative activity, relative to length of time at TCNJ as highlighted in the CV (leave blank for first-year faculty; will not be included in the average score) 0 1 2 3 4 5 6 7 Quality of outcomes from past MUSE funding (leave blank if no past MUSE funding) 0 1 2 3 4 5 6 7 Qualifications of the faculty applicant for this project 0 1 2 3 4 5 6 7

+Broader impacts : Score 1⁄2 pt. for each "Yes" = (max 1.5 pts.)

+Faculty applicant is newly engaging or re-engaging in mentorship of students at TCNJ OR is re-engaging in scholarship/creative activity after a period of relative inactivity Y N Reviewer Total Student is from a group underrepresented in the discipline, or is a first generation college student Y N Total Student's future plans are strongly supported by MUSE scholarly activity Y N

+Broader impacts : Score 1⁄2 pt. for each "Yes" = (max 1.5 pt.)

+Determined by the committee, from cover page information, and past MUSE Programs 17 Faculty-student collaboration in this discipline is underrepresented in past MUSE programs Y Ν Faculty member did not receive MUSE funding last year Y N Faculty applicant holds rank of Assistant or Associate Professor Y Ν